-Additional possible areas in the upcoming development of the ILM are offshore wind hubs, hybrid heating solutions, and the production of synthetic fuels
+Additional possible areas in the upcoming development of the ILM are offshore wind hubs, hybrid heating solutions, and the production of synthetic fuels.

-7.2.4 HYDROGEN AND GAS QUALITY
+7.2.3 HYDROGEN AND GAS QUALITY

 ENTSOG will continue its activities for analysing the feasibility of the integration of renewable and low-carbon gases into the gas grid and pipelines repurposed for hydrogen use.
-Furthermore, to support the cost-effective integration of renewable and low carbon gases such as synthetic methane, biomethane, and hydrogen in the network in accordance with consumers' needs and gas quality requirements, ENTSOG is committed to further work in analysing the possibilities of deploying smart grid solutions and digital tools for gas quality and hydrogen handling.
+Furthermore, to support the cost-effective integration of renewable and low carbon gases such as synthetic methane, biomethane, and hydrogen in the network in accordance with consumers' needs and gas quality requirements, ENTSOG is committed to further work in analysing the possibilities of deploying smart grid solutions and digital tools for gas quality and hydrogen handling, and hydrogen purification needs in the context of hydrogen networks.
 This could include digital systems for online gas quality tracking and forecasting, sensor technologies for interactive and intelligent metering, among others.

-For repurposing pipelines for hydrogen use, ENTSOG is involved in the PilgrHYm project, a pre-normative research project which has received co-funding from the EC and the Clean Hydrogen
+For repurposing pipelines for hydrogen use, ENTSOG is involved in the PilgrHYm project, a pre-normative research project which has received co-funding from the EC and the Clean Hydrogen Partnership.

-Partnership.
 The projects brings together more than twenty actors from the gas value chain and aims to develop protocols and guidelines for repurposing existing gas pipelines for hydrogen use.
 ENTSOG is member of the Advisory Board of the PilgrHYm project and will contribute by providing the information necessary to the project and monitoring its advancement.

-As part of the Hydrogen and Decarbonised Gas Package implementation, ENTSOG will continue working closely with its members and stakeholders in assessing the potential achievable hydrogen purity levels for repurposed gas grids, the potential implementation of hydrogen blends and a minimum acceptable oxygen level at IPs for the unhindered cross-border flow hydrogen blends and of biomethane, and the Wobbe Index classification system for exit points (based on the CEN SFGas GQS proposal10).
+As part of Directive (EU) 2024/1788 and Regulation (EU) 2024/1789 implementation, ENTSOG will continue working closely with its members and stakeholders in assessing the potential achievable hydrogen purity levels for repurposed gas grids, the potential implementation of hydrogen blends and a minimum acceptable oxygen level at IPs for the unhindered cross-border flow hydrogen blends and of biomethane, and the Wobbe Index classification system for exit points (based on the CEN SFGas GQS proposal10).

-7.2.5 CYBERSECURITY
+7.2.4 CYBERSECURITY